 Whichever college you live in during your first year will be your college for life, but if you live off campus in your first year, your college is the one you study at.
 Most people choose to live on the college that they study at, but this is not compulsory – you could study Dance, a Froebel degree, but live on Digby if you wanted to.

-Southlands’ close-knit community was created in 1872, and is now the base for the departments of Business and Media, Culture and Language.
-Set around a lawn courtyard, Southlands’ accommodation blocks, Epworth, Wesley and Aldersgate, and academic buildings, including the university’s music facilities, are all united, and are each a maximum of a two minute walk away from the Reef, their cafe honouring the college mascot of a shark.
-Southlands hosts a variety of events for its students, including an impressive annual firework display in their square, which is not to be missed!
+Southlands’ close-knit community was created in 1872 and is now the base for the departments of Business and Media, Culture and Language.
+Set around a lawn courtyard, Southlands’ accommodation blocks, Epworth, Wesley and Aldersgate, and academic buildings, including the university’s music facilities, are all united and are each a maximum of a two-minute walk away from the Reef, their cafe honouring the college mascot of a shark.
+Southlands hosts various events for its students, including movie nights, quiz nights, festival celebrations, day trips and much more!

 Founded in 1841, Whitelands is Roehampton’s oldest college, and the fifth oldest in the UK, as well as the first to offer higher education to women.
 While having relatively small on-campus numbers, Whitelands has the most students of all colleges, and is comprised of the departments of Life Sciences and Psychology.
 Badger the cat, named after the college mascot, can often be spotted roaming the grounds and reception area, and with scenic views of Richmond Park, wildlife is never far away.
 With its own bar, the Sett, students living in Beverly and Cheltenham, Durham and Gilesgate, Kings and Melrose, and Sutherland and Walpole can all enjoy the benefits of a social space just for them.